 I’ve been a groomsman in quite a few weddings.
 And it’s truly an honor.
-In some way it is an outward expression of saying “I will” to walking alongside that man and that marriage into an unknown landscape ahead.
+In some ways, it is an outward expression of saying “I will” to walking alongside that man and that marriage into the unknown landscape ahead.

 But carrying a casket is different.

 This decade is a crucible.
 It is a decade of being refined by fire.

 Jesus suggests that the gate and the road are wide that lead to death, and many choose to travel that path.
 The path to life, which few choose, is one with a narrow gate and a narrow road.

 I want to find it.
 I want you to as well.
 And entering through the narrow gate and traveling the narrow road is a journey that cannot be done alone.

 In this decade of excavation and becoming good soil, I’ve come to define a peer as “someone who wants the same thing I want and has to fight through the same crap to get it.”

 Dan Allender says it this way: